pvanek/qdb/README.md

 * quit : rollback and exit the application
 * history [integer] : it shows history of commands.
 The latest items are displayed only if is the integer value provided.
 * commit : Commit current transaction.
-See Transaction Handling.
+See "Transaction Handling".
 * rollback : Rollback current transaction.
-See Transaction Handling.
+See "Transaction Handling".
 * limit [integer] : display current row limit or set the limit to integer value.
 Values <= 0 mean unlimited.
 * verbose [integer] : set the verbosity level for describe commands
+* output [string] : set the data result display.
+See "Supported Output Formats"
 * describe objectname : show object properties.
 Eg. table's columns, PK, indexes, etc. You can increase verbose level to get more info.
 * desc objectname : an alias for describe
 * tables [filter] : list all tables.
 Optional filter is case insensitive substring or regular expression.